muratk3n/thirdwave/en/README.md

 all be good, famous ppl we see advocating for the shit are actually smart and know what they are doing.
 The celebrity filter stopped working long time ago, proof is all these morons who are famous and dumb.
-Ignore, or these fuckers will sink us.
+If not ignored these fuckers will sink us.

 ---